Chongyi Chen, Ph.D.

 RESEARCH SUMMARY

-The Chen lab investigates the topological tension of DNA, known as DNA supercoiling, in the context of chromatin organization and gene expression in human cells.
-By leveraging our expertise in developing novel genomic technologies and single-cell assays, we aim to understand how DNA supercoiling interacts with other chromatin features, shaping the chromatin environment and regulating gene expression.
-We also study the regulatory mechanisms, consequences, and functions of DNA supercoiling in genome dynamics across various biological and biomedical settings, with a focus on DNA topoisomerase, the primary modulator of DNA supercoiling and a key target in cancer chemotherapy.
-Our long-term goal is to translate these discoveries in DNA topology and chromatin biology, together with our advanced genomic and single-cell methodologies, into breakthroughs in cancer biology and medicine.
+The Chen lab investigates the topological tension of DNA, known as DNA supercoiling, and its primary modulator, DNA topoisomerase, a key target in cancer chemotherapy.
+Leveraging our expertise in developing novel genomic technologies and single-cell assays, we explore how DNA supercoiling and topoisomerases interact with chromatin organization, regulating gene expression and contributing to genome instability in human cells.
+Our research aims to uncover the regulatory mechanisms and functional consequences of DNA supercoiling and topoisomerases in genome dynamics across various biological and biomedical processes.
+The long-term goal is to translate our discoveries in DNA topology and chromatin biology, along with our advanced genomic and single-cell methodologies, into breakthroughs in cancer research and medicine.

 Areas of Expertise